jafingerhut/cljol/doc/transitive-reduction-notes.md

 We can extend graph `G2` to a graph `G(N)` that has nodes 4, 5, 6,
 etc. up to `N`, with edges `(1,i)` and `(i,1)` for every node `i > 1`.
 `G(N)` has only itself as its irreducible kernel and minimum equivalent graph, with `2*N-2` edges.
-Any cycle among the `N` vertices is a transitive reduction of `G(N)`, with only `N` edges.
+Any cycle that includes all `N` vertices once each, in any order, is a transitive reduction of `G(N)`.
+They all have `N` edges.
 This demonstrates that the minimum equivalent graph and transitive reduction can have almost twice as many edges as a transitive reduction.
 I do not know if there are graphs where the irreducible kernel or minimum equivalent graph have more than twice as many edges as a transitive reduction.

 So there are graphs with cycles that have more than one irreducible kernel, more than one minimum equivalent graph, and more than one